caay2000/ktcache/README.md

 }
 ```

 This key is wrong and shouldn't be used, as any request you do to find, will return always the same value!
-The correct
+A correct
-approach should be :pointdown:
+approach could be:

 ```kotlin
     fun find(id: UUID) {